 Also, NIJ could have made things easier by calling a Press Conference to nip the issue in the bud.
 If NIJ had responded swiftly, to the allegation, there will be no public railings and insults that some people resulted to (in the bid for self defense).

-The institution (NIJ) has been training journalists and equipping them with the courage needed to stay afloat in their profession: any students who err should then be corrected with stern warning, instead of the reports of threats that was circulated.
+The institution (NIJ) has been training journalists and equipping them with the courage needed to stay afloat in their profession: any students who err should then be corrected with stern warning, instead of the reports of threats from some lecturers to the student who started the rumour – as was circulated.

 We, therefore, call on the Nigerian Institute of Journalism, NIJ, to address the Press on this issue – to douse any untruthful information already circulated or still in circulation.